-In order to describe an agent's state, we have defined four evaluators - Load, Tiredness, Stress, and Computation state (see Figure 2).
+In order to describe an agent's state, we have defined four evaluators - Load, Tiredness, Stress, and Computation state (see Figure 4.1).
 For example, the Load evaluator depends on the count of currently running tasks and on their demandingness (complexity, etc.).
 We approximate the complexity of tasks by the average duration of past tasks.
 The load grows proportionally with the count of tasks and the average duration of tasks.
 The other evaluators can be described in a similar way.
-The decision support concept nodes are used to represent particular decision problems and provide suggestions of how to solve these problems.